annaviper/exoplanets/README.md

 ### Ideas and hypothesis

+Having a look at the data we could ask the following questions:

 * How many of the Kepler detections ended up being confirmed exoplanets.
 * Have a look at the main characteristics of 4K confirmed exoplanets
 * Ratio of habitable planets of the total of confirmed exoplanets.